 The Third Package institutional framework aims at fostering the cooperation of NRAs as well as between TSOs.
 Since their establishment, ACER and the ENTSOs have played a key role in the progress towards a functioning internal energy market.
-In 2014, the Commission undertook its first evaluation of the activities of the Agency192 and concluded that ACER has become a credible and respected institution playing a prominent role in the EU regulatory field while focusing on the right priorities193.
-Also, according to ACER194, both ENTSOs have achieved a good level of performance since their establishment by the Third Package.
+In 2014, the Commission undertook its first evaluation of the activities of the Agency and concluded that ACER has become a credible and respected institution playing a prominent role in the EU regulatory field while focusing on the right priorities.
+Also, according to ACER,

-The areas in which guidelines can be developed are set out in Art.
+&lt;sup>191 The areas in which guidelines can be developed are set out in Art.
 18 (1), (2), (3) Electricity Regulation and Art.
 23 (1) Gas Regulation.

-In line with Art.
+&lt;sup>192 In line with Art.
 34 ACER Regulation.
 The Commission prepared this evaluation with the assistance of an independent external expert and including a public consultation.
 The evaluation covered the results achieved by the Agency and its working methods.